cbouy/ProLIF/README.md

 # ProLIF
 Protein-Ligand Interaction Fingerprints

+:warning: This project is under development, do not use it in the current state :warning:

+### TODO

+- [ ] Evaluate the interactions
+- [ ] Automatically detect the residues around the reference ligand
+- [ ] Build a consensus bitstring when multiple references are given
+- [ ] Run with multithreading

 ## :small_blue_diamond: Description

 ProLIF is a tool designed to generate Interaction FingerPrints (IFP) and compute similarity scores for protein-ligand interactions, given a reference ligand and a list of binding-site residues.